What is the application process?

 Please note that the following visa holders may not apply for a change of status within the United States: M-1, C, D, or K non-immigrants, J non-immigrants subject to the 212(e) two-year foreign residency requirement, and WT and WB visitors admitted under the visa waiver program.

-If I do not have a visa, may I still study at Moravian College?
+If I do not have a visa, may I still study at Moravian University?

 Yes.
-Moravian College will not deny admission to the university so long as the student meets general admissions requirements.
+Moravian University will not deny admission to the university so long as the student meets general admissions requirements.

 If I hold a green card, should I still apply through the Office of International Admission?